mysterymath/lcc6502/Implementation_Defined_Behavior_Rationale.md

 reliably verify the control flow of arbitrary assembly.
 Accordingly, the programmer needs to provide the compiler with all necessary side effect and control flow information.

+#### Calling Convention

+Using a soft-stack instead of the processor stack was considered, but this places an unneccesary burden on external callers.
+Pushing to the soft stack is slow, complex, and produces large code, so it should be avoided whenever possible.
+It requires at least 6 cycles per byte pushed.
+By contrast, a byte can be completely pushed to the hard stack in only 1 byte of code and 4 cycles.

+The downside to the hard stack is it's extremely limited size.
+However, the C89 standard only mandates that it be possible for the compiler to compile at least one instance of a function with 31 arguments.
+Taking each argument to be 2-bytes large, this requires 62 + 2 = 64 bytes of hard stack space, allowing 4 such calls in the worst case.
+To limit size usage, arguments larger than two bytes are passed by a const pointer instead.